API4KBs/kmdp-trisotech-asset-repository/README.md

 ### Compiling

 To compile locally requires using the token.
-From the commandline, this is easiest to do with a local properties file that just includes the token:

-`mvn -U clean install -Dmaven.javadoc.skip=true -Dspring.profiles.active=dev -Dspring.config.additional-location="file:<localpath>\tt.properties"`

-The file can be named anything as long as it ends in .properties.

-The above may not work in all cases.
-With some changes made, the code will work with a environment variable for the token.

 Create a user environment variable with the name:
 `edu.mayo.kmdp.trisotechwrapper.trisotechToken`

 Give it the token value for its value.
+Then use the following to compile on the command line:
+`mvn clean install`

+ALTERNATIVELY: From the commandline, this can be done with a local properties file that just includes the token:
+`mvn -U clean install -Dmaven.javadoc.skip=true -Dspring.profiles.active=dev -Dspring.config.additional-location="file:<localpath>\tt.properties"`

+The file can be named anything as long as it ends in .properties.

+There is no longer a need to modify the project properties files.
+Instead use the environment variable or a .spring-tools.devtools.properties file.
-From within IntelliJ, the appropriate properties files need to be modified to include the token.
+IF one of the properties file is modified to include the token, heed the warning:
-This is needed to be able to debug within IntelliJ.

 ** WARNING **
 DO NOT CHECK-IN THESE FILES WITH THE TOKEN!!!!